johnnylozano/stm32f4-interrupt/README.md

-# STM32 F411RE NUCLEO Template for VSCode
+# STM32 F411RE NUCLEO Bare Metal Template for VSCode

-This template provides configurations for compiling and debugging STM32 F411RE NUCLEO projects in Visual Studio Code on Windows OS.
+This template is designed for bare metal programming on the STM32 F411RE NUCLEO board using Visual Studio Code on Windows OS.
+It is set up for developers who prefer to work directly with the hardware without the abstraction of HAL (Hardware Abstraction Layer).

 ---